StudentEng2016/CENG315.Project2/README.md

 The hardware component for FarmBot that We have are:

--   Raspberry pi 3 – It is used to receive data from FarmBot and send it to the Arduino
+-   Raspberry pi 3 – : It is the third generation Raspberry Pi.
+It replaced the Raspberry Pi 2 Model B in February 2016.it is which are more useful for embedded projects, and projects which require very low power.
+Compared to the Raspberry Pi 2 it has:

+	A 1.2GHz 64-bit quad-core ARMv8 CPU
+	802.11n Wireless LAN
+	Bluetooth 4.1
+	Bluetooth Low Energy (BLE)

+	Purpose - The Raspberry pi 3 would create its own Wi-Fi whenever a user can not connect to the internet.This will allow you to access the app credentials from your laptop, phone, or tablet, which means you never need to hook up a keyboard or monitor to the Raspberry Pi.
+Also, It will send the commands entered from the app to the Arduino

+-   Arduino mega 2560 - The Arduino Mega is a microcontroller board based on the ATmega1280.
+It has 54 digital input/output pins (of which 14 can be used as PWM outputs), 16 analog inputs, 4 UARTs (hardware serial ports), a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.
+It contains everything needed to support the microcontroller;
+	simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started

--   Arduino mega 2560 – It is used to control the bi-polar stepper motor
+	Purpose – The Arduino Mega 2560 is going to be used receive commands from the Raspberry pi 3 and send it to the stepper motor to perform a certain task.

+-   Sensor Hat (light and temperature) - The Sense HAT is an add-on board for Raspberry Pi, made especially for the Astro Pi mission.
+It launched to the International Space Station in December 2015 – and is now available to buy.

--   Sensor Hat (light and temperature) – It is used to receive data about light and temperature from surrounding.
+	Purpose – We are going to use it is to receive data about light and temperature from surrounding.

+-   Bi-polar Stepper motor - It is a brushless DC electric motor that divides a full rotation into a number of equal steps.
+The motor's position can then be commanded to move and hold at one of these steps without any feedback sensor (an open-loop controller), as long as the motor is carefully sized to the application in respect to torque and speed

+	Purpose - The Stepper motor is going to be used to move
--   Bi-polar Stepper motor – It controls the movement of the FarmBot
+	any moving parts of It controls the movement of the farmbot.

+-	1.4 Ramp shield - Soldering RAMPS 1.4 includes both surface mount and through hole soldering.
+The surface mount can be done a few ways.
+Since all the SMT components on this board are large 2 pad parts you can do pin by pin soldering pretty easy with normal soldering equipment.

+	Purpose -

 **2.3 Software Specification**